BERnaT: Basque Encoders for Representing Natural Textual Diversity: Evaluation datasets

-\paragraph{Natural Language Inference.} We use the Basque NLI dataset introduced in~\cite{heredia-etal-2024-xnlieu}, which extends the XNLI benchmark \citep{conneau-etal-2018-xnli} to this language.
-For standard language evaluation, we use the so-called XNLIeu-nat part of the dataset, a test set created entirely from scratch by native Basque speakers.
-We also include the NLI dataset presented in~\cite{bengoetxea-etal-2025-lost}, where XNLIeu-nat was adapted into three Basque dialects (Western, Central, and Navarrese), therefore allowing us to evaluate NLI in both standard and diverse language settings.
-Both datasets, however, are relatively small and thus used exclusively for evaluation purposes.
-For training, we rely on the automatically translated train set from XNLIeu, derived from the English XNLI corpus, which naturally retains certain domain characteristics from the original English data.
+\paragraph{Natural Language Inference.} We use the Basque NLI dataset introduced in~\cite{heredia-etal-2024-xnlieu}, which extends the XNLI benchmark \cite{conneau-etal-2018-xnli} to this language.
+The standard subset consists of the so-called XNLIeu-nat part of the dataset, a test set created entirely from scratch by native Basque speakers.
+The diverse subset consists of the NLI dataset in~\cite{bengoetxea-etal-2025-lost}, where XNLIeu-nat was adapted into three Basque dialects (Western, Central, and Navarrese), therefore allowing NLI evaluation in both standard and diverse language settings.
+For training, we rely on the automatically translated XNLIeu training set, derived from the English XNLI corpus, which naturally retains certain domain characteristics from the original English data.

-\paragraph{POS tagging.} For standard language, we employ the Universal Dependencies POS (POSud) dataset \citep{de-marneffe-etal-2021-universal}, based on the Basque UD treebank \citep{aranzabe2015automatic}, which contains 8,993 sentences (121,443 tokens) primarily drawn from literary and journalistic sources.
-To capture language diversity, we additionally introduce POShis, a newly developed dataset specifically targeting historical language.
-This dataset is derived from the BIM corpus \citep{10.1093/llc/fqab066}, which comprises historical texts dating from the 15th to the mid-18th century, spanning multiple historical dialects (Western, Central, Labourdin, Souletin).
-Therefore, we present a selection from this morphosyntactically annotated diachronic corpus, consisting of 5,621 instances (693,414 tokens), making it approximately five times larger than POSud.
-The manual annotations in the dataset have been converted to follow the same criteria as those used in POSud.
-The dataset includes 5,095 instances for the training and development sets and 526 instances for evaluation.
-Additionally, a parallel normalized version of this dataset, POShis-nor, is also provided to facilitate evaluation under standard conditions.
+\paragraph{POS tagging.} The standard subset consists of the Universal Dependencies POS (POSud) dataset \cite{de-marneffe-etal-2021-universal}, based on the Basque UD treebank \cite{aranzabe2015automatic}, which contains 8,993 sentences (121,443 tokens) drawn primarily from literary and journalistic sources.
+The diverse subset is POShis, a newly developed dataset targeting historical language.
+POShis is derived from the BIM corpus \cite{10.1093/llc/fqab066}, which comprises historical texts dating from the 15th to the mid-18th century, spanning multiple historical dialects (Western, Central, Labourdin, Souletin).
+We select 5,621 instances (693,414 tokens) instance from this morphosyntactically annotated diachronic corpus, making the resulting POShis subset approximately five times larger than POSud.
+The manual annotations have been converted to follow the same criteria as POSud.
+Additionally, we provide a parallel normalized version, POShis-nor, to facilitate evaluation under standard conditions.